Shopping Cart

 I mean, it is no huge banana floating in water (a symbol for how we can save the world) but it's good

-on Tuesday, 20 November 2007 10:32 PM
+By teng on Tuesday, 20 November 2007 10:32 PM

 Makes me rethink fruit